sttp-book/sttp-book/chapters/appendix/2020-midterm-preparation-answers.md

 }
 ```

+_Note that we will not judge you by your personal code style.
+If you opt for `@CsvSource` instead of `@MethodSource`, for example, is no problem.
+That being said, you should definitely avoid duplicated code, variables with unclear names, or useless code._

 ## Exercise: Contracts

 * Pre-conditions: The requirements allow the method to receive a _null_ String.
 Otherwise, we could formalize _string not null_ as a pre-condition to this method.